RealityStop/Bolt.Addons.Community/README.md

 > **Important**: if updating from a pre-3.0 version, please *DELETE* any Bolt.Addons.Community dll files.
 By default these were placed in your *Plugins* folder.

 # Updating
-To update GoCS, open Packages/manifest.json and remove the dev.bolt.addons entry under lock at the end of the file.
+To update, open Packages/manifest.json and remove the dev.bolt.addons entry under lock at the end of the file.

 ----------